nathan-alden-sr/stardew-valley/min-max/1.5/spreadsheet.md

 Note that *Inventory G* columns are not merely numbers but are formulas.
 It is your responsibility to modify the formula to account for passing out or not.

+### G in Inventory

+Often, you will need to provide the amount of G in your inventory.
+On days where this number is used to calculate the next day's G total, be sure to account for the 10% penalty for passing out.
+Use the formula `=1234*0.9`, for example, to indicate you have 1,234g at the end of the current day but plan on passing out.

 ### Search

 ![Search](images/search.png)